sameer05-rsn/Elementary-Task--Car_Price-Analysis-/README.md

 The objective of this project is to analyze the CarPrice_Assignment dataset to identify the key factors that influence car prices.
 The analysis involves data cleaning, preprocessing, feature engineering, and visualization to uncover meaningful insights for business decision-making and predictive modeling.

-Overview
+### Overview

-This project provides an end-to-end exploratory data analysis (EDA) of car price data.
+This project performs exploratory data analysis (EDA) on the CarPrice_Assignment dataset to identify key factors influencing car prices.
-It covers:

-Cleaning and preprocessing raw data
+### Cleaning and preprocessing raw data

 Handling categorical variables

 Feature engineering (e.g., car stability metric)

+Remove unnecessary columns.

+Extract carCompany from CarName.

+Fix spelling errors in company names.

+Handle categorical variables.

+Convert categorical columns to dummy variables.

+Rename dummy variables for readability.

-Visualization and correlation analysis
+### Visualization and correlation analysis

 Identifying the most important features that affect car prices